helincao/Koala-programming-tutorial-by-chatgpt/chapter-1_Introduction to Coding and Computational Thinking.md

 Overall, computational thinking is a powerful and versatile skill that can help us solve complex problems and make better decisions, by applying the principles and methods of computer science to the problem at hand.
 It is an essential part of many fields and industries, and it is a valuable skill to have in the digital age.

-# 1.3 Why is Coding and Computational Thinking Important?
+## 1.3 Why is Coding and Computational Thinking Important?

-# Why is Coding and Computational Thinking Important?

 Coding and computational thinking are important for several reasons, and they are valuable skills to have in the digital age.
 Some of the key reasons why coding and computational thinking are important include: